Explaining the Economic Calendar

 Interpreting the News

-The news that is making the economic calendar are known in advance and they are repeating over and over again.
-Some of it is released monthly, some on a quarterly or even yearly basis, and they refer to a specific economy.
+The news that is making the economic calendar is known in advance and is repeated over and over again.
+Some of it is released monthly, and some on a quarterly or even yearly basis, and it refers to a specific economy.
 After all, trading the Forex market means buying or selling a currency pair, and the currency reflects the strengths or the weaknesses of an economy.
-In the end, what a Forex trader is doing is comparing two economies (represented by the two currencies that form a currency pair) and making a trading decision based on the outcome of his/her analysis.
+At the end of the day, what a Forex trader is doing is comparing two economies (represented by the two currencies that form a currency pair) and making a trading decision based on the outcome of his/her analysis.
 As a rule of thumb, the stronger an economy is, the stronger the currency should be.
-This is an understatement though as monetary policy is a bit more complicated than that.
-Speaking of monetary policy, all the economic news that is released and can be seen on the economic calendar is being watched by central banks and monitored before setting the tools that define the monetary policy.
-Based on this, interest rates are being set.
+This is an understatement though, as monetary policy is a bit more complicated than that.
+Speaking of monetary policy, all the economic news that is released, and can be seen on the economic calendar, is constantly watched and monitored by central banks before they set the tools that define the monetary policy.
+Based on this monitoring, interest rates are set.

 Explaining the Calendar

-The economic calendar is looking like the picture below.
+The economic calendar looks like the picture below.
 This is the basic information that is offered by default when the calendar is accessed for the first time.

-Obviously, the first column represents that date or the period considered.
+Obviously, the first column represents the date or the period under consideration.
 In the example above, this is a Tuesday, the 22nd of November.
 Moving forward on the right side of it, there is the time column.
-These are the exact moments of time during the trading day that the news is released.
-Because of the high-frequency trading that is governing the way markets are moving these days, the time the news is released is extremely accurate, by the second.
-In the picture above the time is set based on North America input, but it can be changed in such a way to display any time zone.
-If pic the news at the 08:30 on that column, the Core Retail Sales in Canada, it will be released at 08:30 in the morning, US Eastern Time.
-The next column is showing the currency the news is referring and the currency that is most likely to be affected by the news.
-The currency, as stated earlier in this article, represents an economy, so the news is referring to that specific economy.
-Using the same example from above, the Core Retail Sales in Canada will impact the Canadian Dollar (CAD) so traders that are interested in buying or selling a currency pair that has the CAD in it (like the USDCAD, or AUDCAD, etc.) are aware that this news will impact the currency pair and market will move more aggressively than prior to the news being released.
+These are the exact moments of time during the trading day at which the news is released.
+Because of the high-frequency trading that governs the way markets are moving these days, the time the news is released is extremely accurate, by the second.
+In the picture above, the time is set based on North American input, but it can be changed to display any timezone.
+If you pick the news on the 08:30 column, the Core Retail Sales in Canada, it will be released at 08:30 in the morning, US Eastern Time.
+The next column shows the currency the news is referring to, and the currency that is most likely to be affected by the news.
+The currency, as stated earlier in this article, represents an economy, so the news refers to that specific economy.
+Using the same example from above, the Core Retail Sales in Canada will impact the Canadian Dollar (CAD), so traders who are interested in buying or selling a currency pair that has the CAD in it (like USD/CAD, or AUD/CAD, etc.) are aware that this news will impact the currency pair, and the market will move more aggressively than it did prior to the news being released.

-The economic calendar is coming with a color code, that is valid from any source you’re using to display the news.
-This code comes in three colors, with the following explanation:
+The economic calendar comes with a colour code that is valid for any source you’re using to display the news.
+This code comes in three colours:

-- Yellow represents news that is not that important from a volatility point of view and this news is most likely not going to have a big impact on the way a currency is moving.
+- Yellow represents news that is not that important from a volatility point of view.
+This news is most likely not going to have a big impact on the way a currency is moving.

-- Orange shows second tier news, and this news might change quotations, depending on the actual released when compared with the forecasted value.
+- Orange signifies second-tier news.
+This news might change quotations, depending on the actual values released when compared with the forecasted value.

-– The Red news is the ones that matter.
-Markets will move aggressively on such releases as trading algorithms will buy or sell a currency pair in a blink of an eye when these important events are hitting the wires.
+- Red news is the news that matters.
+Markets will move aggressively on such releases, as trading algorithms will buy or sell a currency pair in the blink of an eye when these important events hit the wires.

 Other educational materials